How to Copy Recovery Partition to USB in Windows 11, 10, 8, 7

-A Recovery Partition is a part of disk drive that is set aside by the PC manufacturer to keep an image of the system when it was shipped from the factory, also known as factory restore partition.
-Many laptops come with a recovery partition and you can set the computer back to original state using their specialized utilities, such as Acer eRecovery Management, ASUS Recovery Partition, Dell Factory Image Restore, Gateway Recovery Management, HP PC System Recovery, or Sony VAIO Recovery Wizard.
+Recovery Partition, also known as factory restore partition, is a part of disk drive that set aside by the manufacturer to keep an image of the system.
+Many laptops come with a recovery partition allowing you set the computer back to original state using specialized utilities, such as Acer eRecovery Management, ASUS Recovery Partition, Dell Factory Image Restore, Gateway Recovery Management, HP PC System Recovery, or Sony VAIO Recovery Wizard.

 "I’d like to clone HP Recovery Partition to USB drive and upgrade this slow HDD to fast SSD.
 So how can I move the recovery partition from the HDD to the USB drive I’m using?"

-Have you encountered this kind of situation, for example, clone ASUS Recovery Partition to USB stick for further system restore?
-Place the partition on USB drive, replace the HDD with new disk, insert the USB and bootable device, boot the PC and then perform recovery from USB flash drive.
-In fact, this result is almost the same as clean install.
+This is one of the scenarios where people want to copy recovery partitions.
+In this case, you can place the partition on USB drive, replace the HDD with new disk, insert the USB as bootable media, then boot the PC and perform recovery from USB flash drive, which is almost the same as clean install.

 To clone recovery partition to USB, you can make it with Windows built-in tool or via third-party cloning tool named AOMEI Backupper Professional.
 But it’s not that easy to copy recovery partition to USB with the built-in tool.
 If you prefer an easy and quick way to copy Dell, HP, ASUS or Lenovo recovery partition to USB or to another hard drive, AOMEI Backupper is recommended.

 Clone recovery partition to USB with AOMEI Backupper

 Some users cannot clone recovery partition to USB drive with Windows built-in tool because the partition contains system programs.
 There are chances that you will get “the drive is not a valid backup location” warning.